Through the Gates of the Silver Key: Plot

-After passing through the Ultimate Gate, Carter (now reduced to a disembodied facet of himself) encounters an Entity, implied to be Yog-Sothoth itself.
-This being explains that all conscious beings are facets of much greater beings, which exist outside the traditional model of three dimensions.
-Carter himself, and indeed all of the infinite Space-Time continuums, is a facet of this particular being, the Supreme Archetype, made up of the greatest thinkers of the universe.
-The Entity, appearing to be proud of Carter's accomplishments, offers to grant him a wish relating to the many facets of which it is a part.
+Carter, now reduced to a disembodied facet of himself, encounters an entity implied to be Yog-Sothoth, though he realizes how "slight and fractional" this conception of Yog-Sothoth is compared to the being.
+The being is said to be "an All-in-One and One-in-All of limitless being and self—not merely a thing of one Space-Time continuum, but allied to the ultimate animating essence of existence’s whole unbounded sweep—the last, utter sweep which has no confines and which outreaches fancy and mathematics alike."
+The being explains that all conscious beings are facets of much greater beings, which exist outside the traditional model of three dimensions.
+The inhabitants of the Ultimate Abyss are the archetypes, and who are "formless, ineffable, and guessed at only by rare dreamers on the low-dimensioned worlds", with chief among them being the Supreme Archetype, with all beings, including Carter, Yog-Sothoth and all else being mere facets of it.
+Carter realizes that what humans call Yog-Sothoth is but a slight and fractional part of the Supreme Archetype.
+It is seemingly proud of Carter's accomplishments, offers to grant him a wish relating to the many facets of which it is a part.
 Carter explains that he would love to know more about the facets of a particular long-extinct race on a distant planet, Yaddith, which is constantly threatened by the monstrous Dholes.
 He has been having persistent dreams about Yaddith in the last few months.
 The Supreme Archetype accomplishes this by transferring Carter's consciousness into the body of one of his facets among that race, that of Zkauba the wizard, though not before warning Carter to have memorized all his symbols and rites.
 Carter arrogantly believes that the Silver Key alone will accomplish this claim, but it soon transpires Carter's wish was a mistake; he cannot escape, and is trapped in Zkauba's body.
 The two beings find each other repugnant, but are now trapped in the same body, periodically changing dominance.
+Beyond the Ultimate Abyss is the Ultimate Mystery, which the Supreme Archetype offers to show Carter, and which transcends everything before it, as it is the "last and inmost of secrets which lies behind all scenes and dreams" and which is also the "final cosmic reality which belies all local perspectives and narrow partial views".